MrSachinGoyal/Change-Data-Capture-CDC-Sales-Data-Processing/README.md

 ## Workflow of the Project
 **1. Mock Data Generation:**
   - Develop a Python script to generate real-time sales data.
-This script will simulate sales transactions and continuously feed data into the system.
+This script will simulate sales transactions and continuously feed data into the DynamoDB Table.

 **2. DynamoDB Table Setup:**
   - Create a DynamoDB table with a partition key to organize the data.
   - Enable DynamoDB Streams on this table to capture item-level modifications (inserts, updates, deletes) in a time-ordered sequence.

 **3. Kinesis Stream Integration:**
-  - Create an Amazon Kinesis Stream to handle real-time data changes from the DynamoDB Stream.
+  - Create an Amazon Kinesis Stream to handle real-time data changes coming from the DynamoDB Stream.
   - Use EventBridge Pipes to connect the DynamoDB Stream to the Kinesis Stream.
-  - Configure the partition key using JSONPath to determine the appropriate shard in the Kinesis Stream for storing the data.
+  - While setting Kinesis Stream as a target, configured the partition key using JSONPath to determine the appropriate shard in the Kinesis Stream for storing the data.
 Each shard handles a specific range of hash values.

 **4. Data Transformation with Kinesis Firehose and Lambda Function:**
-  - Set up Kinesis Data Firehose to consume data in batches from the Kinesis Stream.
+  - Set up Kinesis Firehose to consume data in batches from the Kinesis Stream.
   - Configure the Kinesis Firehose to send the batched data to an AWS Lambda function for transformation.
 Key configurations for the Lambda function include:
     - 1. Buffer Size: The amount of data Kinesis Firehose gathers before sending it to the Lambda function.
     - 2. Buffer Interval: The time Kinesis Firehose waits before sending the collected data to the Lambda function.